On this page

 Short Answer

-You may need to check a tourist visa or another visa type if your passport, trip purpose, stay length, document type, or route does not fit a verified visa-free path.
-Use the Entry Readiness Wizard first, then verify the result with the visa center or the relevant Chinese embassy or consulate before booking non-refundable travel.
+You may need a tourist visa (the L visa) if your passport, trip purpose, stay length, document type, or route does not fit a verified visa-free path.
+Visa-free entry and 240-hour transit are the two shortcuts you check first, but they are narrow: most ordinary passport holders who do not qualify still need an L visa applied for in advance.
+Use the Entry Readiness Wizard first to see whether a visa-free path may apply, then verify the result with the Chinese Visa Application Service Center (visaforchina.cn) or the relevant Chinese embassy or consulate before booking non-refundable travel.
+This guide explains the tourist visa path only; it does not decide your entry eligibility.

 Use This Page Like This